Manning: Celtics Need to Decide their Goal Before NBA Trade Deadline - CLNS Media

 As the trade deadline approaches, coach and GM need to chart a definitive path into the future.
 Dennis Schröder’s effectiveness waned substantially over this past month, shooting 41.1% from the field and 30.2% from deep since he scored 31 in Portland.
 He isn’t a fit to the style they’re pursuing and his lack of Bird Rights limit the team’s ability to keep him around.
 Trading him and letting Payton Pritchard be a passing outlet for the Jays is one answer.

 Horford’s sharp offensive decline continued over the past month, until he broke out with 7-for-11 shooting Saturday after the team held him to 22 MPG for four nights.
-Richardson is helpful, shooting 5-for-9 against the Bulls, though not critical to outcomes.
+Josh Richardson is helpful, shooting 5-for-9 against the Bulls, though not critical to outcomes.
 Neither project to impact this group long-term.
 Selling them probably doesn’t help Boston now or later though.

 So how could multiple players on this roster be consolidated, and to what end?
 The shooting, off-ball movement and playmaking haven’t accentuated what Udoka set out to accomplish with the Jays.